coder/coder-jetbrains-toolbox/README.md

 ## Configuring and Testing workspace polling with HTTP & SOCKS5 Proxy

-This section explains how to set up a local proxy (without authentication which is not yet supported) and verify that the plugin’s REST client works correctly when routed through it.
+This section explains how to set up a local proxy and verify that the plugin’s REST client works correctly when routed through it.

 We’ll use [mitmproxy](https://mitmproxy.org/) for this — it can act as both an HTTP and SOCKS5 proxy with SSL